firstcoders/stemplayer-js-monorepo/README.md

 - Commit messages are enforced through [commitlint](https://commitlint.js.org/#/).
 As already mentioned, in order for proper versioning, proper commit messages are essential.
 - Eslint is run using [lint-staged](https://www.npmjs.com/package/lint-staged) which checks if staged javascript files are conform the eslint configuration.

+## License

+Copyright (C) 2019-2024 First Coders LTD

+See [LICENSE.txt](./LICENSE.txt) for license information for the various packages in this repo.